martinvl/MPC-2014/beer2/README.md

 Input consists of a single line with a single integer _f_, the number of friends Greg wants to buy beer to.

 ## Output
-If it is possible to buy a number of boxes of beer such that the beer can be shared evenly among Greg's friends, simply output `BEER!`.
+If it is possible to buy a number of boxes such that there is exactly one beer for each of Greg's friends, simply output `BEER!`.
 Otherwise output `FIGHT!`.

 ## Constraints
 0 < _f_ &le; 10<sup>10<sup>6</sup></sup>